danwerner/multimethodic/README.rst

     'foo&bar'

 However, notice the last method definition above.
-Instead of specifying a tuple of types, we have given it the special multimethods.Default object.
+Instead of specifying a tuple of types, we have given it the special `multimethodic.Default` object.
 This is a marker which simply tells the multimethod: "In case we don't have a method implementation for some dispatch value, just use this method instead."
 Let's test it::